-UPDATE 1-Soccer-Manchester United sign England defender Maguire
+UPDATE 2-Soccer-Manchester United sign England defender Maguire from Leicester

 United boss Ole Gunnar Solskjaer described Maguire as “one of the best centre backs in the game today.”

-“He is a great reader of the game and has a strong presence on the pitch, with the ability to remain calm under pressure — coupled with his composure on the ball and a huge presence in both boxes,” the Norwegian said.
+“He’s a great reader of the game and has a strong presence on the pitch, with the ability to remain calm under pressure — coupled with his composure on the ball and a huge presence in both boxes,” the Norwegian said.

 “I can see he will fit well into this group both on and off the pitch... he has a great personality and is a fantastic addition to the club.”